 At the Marple Campus, students are authorized to park only in general parking lots A through H and J through O and must park between two white parking space lines only.
 Parking is prohibited in the Fire Lane circle in front of the FH building at the Marple Campus.
 No parking sticker is necessary.

 Handicapped (staff, faculty and students)

-For temporary disabling conditions one must apply for a temporary placard from the state in which they reside; the Wellness Coordinator has the Pennsylvania forms available in the Student Center, Room 1180.
+For temporarily disabling conditions one must apply for a temporary placard from the state in which they reside; the Wellness Coordinator has the Pennsylvania forms available in the Student Center, Room 1180.
 For those temporarily disabling

 A handicap permit authorizes parking in any designated (i.e., lined) space when there are no spaces available in the handicap parking area.

 Parking at Off-Campus Centers

 Students are authorized to park only in general parking areas between two white lines.
 Students may not park in any space signed or designated as faculty/staff parking or in those spaces marked with yellow lines to signify Guest Parking.
 Parallel parking along curb lines is prohibited.

 Handicap parking is permitted only when there is a state issued handicap license plate or placard displayed on the vehicle.

 The director of security and safety or designee is authorized to enforce traffic and parking regulations and to establish procedures in accordance with these regulations.